 Congratulations!
 If you’ve checked off all the above issues, you’re probably ready to proceed with your company of choice.

 Avoid helping contractors with the job or lending them tools.
 It’s simply not professional or acceptable for a contractor to borrow tools from you.
 They may not be returned, or more importantly, they may be injured using your tools.
 If you lend a tool to a contractor, or are helping them perform the work, and they become injured in the process, they may be able to make a claim against you (sue you) for negligence.
-(See details at Insurance) LINK
+(See details about Insurance)

 Avoid cash payments and checks made out to individuals.
 Contractors demanding cash payments may be evading taxes or government regulations (such as green card requirements or child support payments).
 On the other hand, checks and credit card payments made directly to the company can always be documented for your protection.
 A cancelled check can be very useful if you ever need to prove you paid a bill.
 If you prefer to pay cash anyway, make sure to get a receipt.